-If a light-weight deflectometer is not available, a nuclear density gauge running in backscatter mode can be used to test the density of the No. 57 base layer (Figure 24).
+If a light-weight deflectometer is not available, a nuclear density gauge running in backscatter mode can be used to test the density of the No. 57 base layer (Figure 23).
 The guide construction specification includes guidance on this test method.
 The purpose of this test method is to attain consistent density and is not as consistent as the LWD test method.
 Besides nuclear density gauges, (nonnuclear) stiffness gauges may also be used to assess compacted base density.
-Place and screed the bedding layer-When subbase and base lifts are compacted the surface should then be topped with a 2 in.
-(50 mm) thick layer of No. 8 crushed stone bedding layer.
-This layer is screeded and leveled over the No. 57 base.
-Metal rails are placed on the compacted No. 57 layer and are used to guide screeding elevations.
-Various sizes of screeding equipment can be used ranging from hand tools, bucket screeds powered manually or by machine, or a modified asphalt spreader that uses a laser guidance system to maintain elevations.
-Figure 25 and 26 illustrate examples of screeding equipment.
-A moist bedding layer facilitates screeding.